Selected Interviews, Reviews & Features

 - For Postcards From Midlife: ‘Lorraine and Trish speak to Tanya Shadrick, the author of a new critically acclaimed midlife memoir that recounts how a near death experience became a wake up call for living the life she truly wanted.
 Tanya also explains why we need to step through life’s “thresholds”.’

 - Online Launch of The Cure for Sleep: With introduction by W&N Publishing Director Lettice Franklin (Tanya’s editor) and questions from host, the NYT-bestselling author Kathryn Aalto, this is Tanya sharing a long conversation with a live audience on the arts of living – and writing.

-- For Love The Words podcast, July 2021: Tanya talks to poet and presenter Peter Spafford about her forthcoming memoir The Cure For Sleep (W&N: 2022) and its themes of late-waking, renewal and becoming open to surprising connections.
+- For Love The Words podcast: Tanya talks to poet and presenter Peter Spafford about her forthcoming memoir The Cure For Sleep (W&N: 2022) and its themes of late-waking, renewal and becoming open to surprising connections.

 - For Not Too Busy To Write with Ali Millar: Ali asks Tanya about The Cure For Sleep, and then the two memoir writers discuss transformative experiences, class and finding a literary form for these.

 - For The Wintering Sessions with Katherine May: Tanya talks about how facing death made her bolder.
 From sudden clarity, to life-changing impulses, to being of service and of course her own writing studies (including the mile-long journal), it’s an intimate and ultimately uplifting and inspiring journey.

 - For BBC Radio 4 Pursuit of Beauty: Slow Art – Tanya is interviewed in 2018 alongside her mentor sculptor David Nash, discussing his Ash Dome at 40 and her two-year Wild Patience mile of writing, in a programme which also features durational sculpture and music.